 1) The perpendiculars from the midpoints of the sides of a cyclic quadrilateral ABCD to the opposite sides (called the maltitudes) are concurrent in P (called the anticentre, nine-point centre or Euler centre by different authors).

 2) The four nine-point circles of triangles ABC, BCD, CDA and DAB are also concurrent in the same point P, and is therefore often called the nine-point (or Euler) centre of a cyclic quadrilateral.
 More-over, the centres of these 4 circles are concyclic, with the centre of the formed circle at P, and all 5 these circles are congruent, with radii half that of the circumcircle of ABCD.

-b) Can you prove the nine-point (or Euler) centre result?
-This beautiful result generalizes to any cyclic polygon and a proof is given in Yaglom, I.M.
+The beautiful result in b) generalizes to any cyclic polygon, and a proof is given in Yaglom, I.M.
 (1968).
 Geometric Transformations II.
 Washington, DC: The Mathematical Association of America, p.
 24.